Support the "Intelligent Lives" and "Gene Connolly" Film Projects

 1. Gene Connolly film: Tax-deductible donations will support Dan Habib's short documentary on former Concord (NH) High School principal, Gene Connolly.
 The film will chronicle parts of Connolly's final year at the school and include interviews between students and Connolly about his life with amyotrophic lateral sclerosis (ALS).
 The film will be freely distributed on YouTube, ConcordTV, and other platforms as an educational and awareness tool locally, statewide, nationally, and internationally.
 Learn more about the Gene Connolly Film project.

-2. Intelligent Lives Project: Tax-deductible donations will support two new films: the feature-length documentary Intelligent Lives (working title) and a companion documentary about best practices in post-secondary transition.
+2. Intelligent Lives Project: Tax-deductible donations will support these new films: the feature-length documentary Intelligent Lives (working title) and four short companion documentaries about effective practices in post-secondary transition.
 These films will explore how the segregation of people with intellectual disabilities became the norm, why this segregation is slowly being dismantled, and how some people with intellectual disabilities are blazing a bold new path.
-Your donation will support the various stages of film production, including research, filming, editing, and development of educational and outreach materials.
+Your donation will support the educational and outreach materials for the Intelligent Lives Project.
+Donate $250 or more by February 12, 2018 and we will list your name (or the name of a loved one) in the credits!
 Learn more about the Intelligent Lives Project.

 Other ways to give: